 - You may be asked whether you have traveled recently, or have any reason to believe you have been exposed or are exhibiting CODIV-19 symptoms.

-- You may be asked to use hand sanitizer before and during the tour, and wear gloves or a mask (if available).
+- You may be asked to use hand sanitizer before and during the tour, and wear gloves and a mask/face covering.

 - You will likely be asked not to touch anything.
 Many agents are turning on all lights and opening all doors and closets ahead of time.

 - Any showings are encouraged to be prompt.
 Take a quick look around, and then discuss any questions outside.
 Your agent will also be happy to answer follow up questions via email or on a phone call.

 This is a challenging time, but it does not mean your home search needs to be put on hold.
 We are all working to navigate through the COVID-19 outbreak together.
 Do not hesitate to reach out with any questions or suggestions on how we can further help with you house hunting.